Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Conclusion

 \section{Conclusion}

-In this work, we have investigated the technical details of the modern Hopfield network and its implementation.
+In this work, we have investigated the technical details of the Dense Associative Memory and its implementation.
 We note that the original network specification leads to floating point imprecision and overflow when calculating intermediate values for both update and learning.
-We provide details on when this imprecision occurs and show the conditions are more likely when the interaction vertex is large based on the feature-to-prototype transition observed \citep{KrotovHopfield2016}.
+We provide details on when this imprecision occurs and show the conditions are more likely when the interaction vertex is large based on the feature-to-prototype transition of the memory vectors \citep{KrotovHopfield2016}.
 We propose a modification to the network implementation that prevents the floating point issues.
-We prove our modifications do not alter the network behavior for update or learning.
-Our proof relies on the interaction function being homogenous, however this property is stronger than is required, and we find empirically that some nonhomogenous functions also give well-behaved modern Hopfield networks.
-We then show our modified network has optimal hyperparameter regions that do not shift based on the choice of interaction vertex.
-This makes working with the modern Hopfield network much easier, as experiments on a dataset do not need to search across a potentially large hyperparameter space for each change in the interaction vertex.
+We prove our modifications do not alter the network properties, such as the capacity and autoassociative nature.
+Our proof relies on the interaction function being homogenous, however this property is stronger than is required, and we find empirically that some nonhomogenous functions also give well-behaved Dense Associative Memories.
+We then show our modified network has optimal hyperparameter regions that do not shift based on the choice of interaction vertex for purely autoassociative tasks.
+For classification like tasks, such as MNIST classification, our modifications do not appear to radically improve the optimal hyperparameter region but rather shift the region to a common location that makes tuning the network easier.
+Our modifications greatly simplify working with the Dense Associative Memory, as experiments on a dataset do not need to search across a potentially large hyperparameter space for each change in the interaction vertex.
 We also find several hyperparameters do not need tuning in our experiments, hinting at a potentially simpler network that is easier to tune and interpret.